lgmorand/lgmorand/README.md

 My name is Louis-Guillaume MORAND, and I'm a geek at Microsoft based in France

 I'm a versatile Software Engineer with over 20 years of comprehensive experience, focused on working with challenging projects and learning while working.
+Playing with domotic, magic mirror, developing and using DevOps on daily basis, I spend most of my time in front of a code editor

 - 🙋‍♂️ Pronouns: He/him